EdinUser/YouTubeLocalHistory/docs/TECHNICAL.md

 ### Core Components

 #### 1. **Background Script** (`background.js`)
-- **Purpose**: Service worker handling cross-tab communication
+- **Purpose**: Service worker (Chrome) or persistent script (Firefox) that handles cross-tab communication and global state.
 - **Key Functions**:
-  - Message routing between content scripts and popup
+  - **State Management**: Uses `chrome.storage.session` to reliably manage state (like the active popup window ID and last video update) across service worker restarts in Chrome.
+This prevents data loss when the service worker becomes inactive.
+For Firefox, it uses in-memory variables.
-  - Storage event coordination
+  - **Message Routing**: Manages communication between the content scripts, the popup, and other extension components.
-  - Sync status management
+  - **Popup Handling**: Ensures only one popup window is open at a time, focusing the existing window if the action is triggered again.
-  - Extension lifecycle management
+  - **Sync Coordination**: Manages and triggers the Firefox Sync service.

 #### 2. **Content Script** (`content.js`)
 - **Purpose**: Injected into YouTube pages for video tracking